IsacPasianotto/federatedlearning/README.md

 - [ ] Consistency... al in CamelCase or all in snake_case. (better snake)
 - [ ] In the `DataSet` class: in the `splitClasses` method there is `numpy`
 - [ ] Fix all the variable names in snake_case in `src/aggregate_weights.py`
+- [ ] Subsitute the print of the accuracy of the varios network with a way to save it in order to plot it later

 # 0. Table of contents